 The doctors at Teton Oral & Maxillofacial Surgery are dedicated to providing excellent and efficient treatment.

 Quick, Efficient & Effective

-Dr. Glenn and Dr. Stern are known for efficiency, and we have provided thousands of wisdom teeth extractions, dental implant placements, and anesthetics since the practice was founded.
+Dr. Glenn and Dr. Hicks are known for efficiency, and we have provided thousands of wisdom teeth extractions, dental implant placements, and anesthetics since the practice was founded.
 As part of our dedication to providing excellent and efficient treatment, we can perform a variety of procedures, including tooth extraction and replacement, in just one visit.
 Working in conjunction with a patient's general dentist, our doctors can surgically insert one or more dental implants into the jawbone, and attach the final restoration.
 Immediate-placement implants allow patients to enjoy their newly-restored smiles in less time than traditional implants, which require a four to six month healing period.